 After breakfast, we will explore Rome, the City of Eternity.
 During a short city tour, we will visit the Coliseum, the Arch of Constantine, the Capitoline Hill, the Circus Maximus, the Forum Romani, and Piazza Venezia.
 After lunch, we will take a guided tour of Vatican City to visit St. Peter's Basilica.

 The history of this amazing city spans more than two and a half thousand years.
-It is one of the most historic places on the planet Earth, and it artistic and cultural contributions have colored global development.
+It is one of the most historic places on the planet Earth, and it's artistic and cultural contributions have colored global development.

 Perhaps the most famous fountain in the world, this baroque masterpiece from the 18th century is best known for the myth that tossing coins in brings good luck.
 People from all over the world come to throw money into the fountain.

-This nearly 2000-year-old structure is one of the most famous buildings in the entire world… and all of human history.
+This nearly 2000-year-old structure is one of the most famous buildings in all of human history.
 At its height, it could hold up to 80,000 people, and was usually used for gladiatorial contests, executions, and drama productions.

 This triumphal arch in Rome has been standing for nearly 2,000 years.
 It commemorates the victory of Constantine I at the Battle of Milvian Bridge.
 It was built with brick and marble, and the detailing is incredibly intricate.

 More commonly known as simply the "Forums," this ancient site was once a public square surrounded by active governmental buildings.
 The ruins go back at least as far as the eighth century BC and were the heart of ancient Rome.

 Perhaps the most famous church in the world and the center of Roman Catholicism, this ornate basilica in the small sovereign state of Vatican City has been a place of pilgrimage for nearly two thousand years.

-Standard Hotel: Hotel near Roma
+Standard Hotel: Hotel Pineta Palace Rome

-Roma - Pisa - Savona/Genova (606 km)
+Roma - Pisa - Savona/Genova (487 km)